Cassava Flour Pancakes

 So fill the cup using a spoon, don’t pack, and sweep the top of the measuring cup to remove the excess.

-Otherwise, weigh the flour on a kitchen scale for precisions.
+Otherwise, weigh the flour on a kitchen scale for precision.
 Both measurements are provided in the recipe card below, metrics and cups.

 Making Cassava Flour Pancake Batter